Most frequent questions and answers

 - Front screw (1/8 turn once in contact): Very clean sound, hi-hat well defined, less weight and groove, missing a bit the organic signature and heftiness, this setting is very unique in the sound which distinguishes itself from what we have heard yet, very visual listening experience, it easy to follow the musicians and engineered stereo panning, total absence of distortion, pretty neutral tonal balance except it misses weight, bass “thump” came out less on a rock album and we lost a bit of its cutting edge, slight loss of musicality and energy.

-As you can note that the front screw will provide a different effect than the rear lateral ones, so during your explorations don’t hesitate to alternate between these.
+As you can note, the front screw will provide a different effect than the rear lateral ones, so during your explorations don’t hesitate to alternate between these.

 For the purist, yes absolutely, and we invite you to try it.
 This will considerably affect the sound.
 For the better or the worst, you be the judge.
 Additionally, one can simply try using the single top insert or vice-versa the lateral ones.